 I wear a warm hooded top, a t-shirt, shorts and flip-flops to the airport (no socks).
 You’ll wear your flip-flops around the hotel on your last day (see later).

 Personal electronic devices like phones, iPods and eBook readers are useful to have on board.
 They can be charged in your cabin while you’re in there or on deck in a special charging rack on the wall.

 Making calls or using data while at sea is usually problematic.
-Network coverage off-shore and particularly in the Ras Mohamed National Park is very poor indeed.
+Network coverage near populated areas is good, but travel off-shore and coverage is bad – particularly in the Ras Mohamed National Park.

-The liveaboard will usually have a Wi-fi router with a 3G data card so you can make a data connection.
-The quality and speed of your connection is entirely dependent on the network coverage in the area, so don’t depend on it.
+The liveaboard will usually have a Wifi router with a 3G data card so you can make a data connection.
+The quality and speed of the connection is entirely dependent on the network coverage in the area, so don’t depend on it.
 Most of the time you’ll have no data and when you do, everyone will be trying to use it.

 If you’re taking a camera, bring lots of batteries, a charger and lots of data cards.
 Also if possible, bring some sort of storage device which you can empty your cards onto.
 This is useful for also taking copies of other people’s photos and videos.

 If you’re taking a GoPro (and most people do nowadays) you might want to take an underwater selfie stick.
 There are some tough neutrally buoyant telescopic versions that are popular.
 I can personally recommend the Sandmark Pole.
 It’s lightweight and tough and extends to 64cm.

 If you suffer from sea-sickness, bring whatever works for you and take them.

 Bring electrolyte / hydration powders.
 These weigh nothing and are great to rapidly re-hydrate you after your flight or illness.
 I take 2 x doses as soon as I get on board and take some every day along with gallons of water.